botsync/volta_hardware/README.md

     - Exported as a plugin to be loaded by the controller manager

 ## Maintainer Info
-1. Name: Nikhil Venkatesh, James Abraham, Sachin Devadiga, Venkat
+1. Name: Nikhil Venkatesh, James Abraham, Sachin Devadiga
 2. E-mail: [nikhil@botsync.co](mailto:nikhil@botsync.co)